jimpil/clojuima/README.md

       "His name is Nick."  []  ;;empty seq or nil
      }

 even though you provided the tokens for the first 2 entries, they will be ignored completely because the last one is empty and thus the WhiteSpaceTokenizer is needed.
-Therefore, it is not suggested to do that, unless of course you don't mind or you manage to adjust it to your needs ;)
+Therefore, it is not suggested to do that, unless of course you don't mind or you manage to adjust the function to your needs ;)

 Well, that was a lot easier, wasn't it?
 We've finished...Both of our initial goals have been implemented!
 We can take Clojure functions and turn them into UIMA components without modification and vice versa... :)